tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 ```
 {: #def}

-The value of the extension is the maximum size of record that the endpoint is
+The value of RecordSizeLimit is the maximum size of record that the endpoint is
 willing to receive.
-When negotiated, an endpoint MUST NOT generate a protected
+When the `record_size_limit` extension is negotiated, an
+endpoint MUST NOT generate a protected record with plaintext that is larger than
-record with plaintext that is larger than the value it receives from its peer.
+the RecordSizeLimit value it receives from its peer.

 This value is the size of the plaintext of a protected record.
 The value
 includes the content type and padding added in TLS 1.3 (that is, the complete